【Obihiro】Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events|Domingo

 Writer Profile

-Maya Nakamura Deer Woman / Editor Maya Nakamura
+Maya Nakamura Shikajo (Deer Woman) / Editor Maya Nakamura

 Originally from Miyagi Prefecture.
 She transitioned from being an editor for a gourmet media outlet to a hunter.
-Known by the nickname "Shika-onna Mayamon" (Deer Woman Mayamon), her motto is to savor life respectfully.
+Known by the nickname "Shikajo Mayamon," her motto is to savor life respectfully.
 She handles the entire process from hunting deer to butchering the meat.
-She is also active as a freelance editor, working on logo and pamphlet design, writing, and event planning and management.
+She is also active as a freelance editor, designing logos and pamphlets, writing, and planning and managing events.

 1. Home